Harold C. Simmons Comprehensive Cancer Center

 The entire 11th floor of Clements University Hospital is dedicated to cancer care.
 The hospital is located at 6201 Harry Hines Blvd.

-Zale Lipshy University Hospital is a 144-bed facility located on the South Campus across from the new Parkland Hospital on Harry Hines Boulevard at Medical District Drive.
+Zale Lipshy Pavilion is a 144-bed facility located on the South Campus across from the new Parkland Hospital on Harry Hines Boulevard at Medical District Drive.

 Cancer Center Pharmacy